Things You Should Never Do Immediately After Scuba Diving

 Andaman Island has a number of scuba diving centres from where you can get your PADI certification (basic and advanced levels).
 But to go for your first fun dive, you don’t need any kind of certification.
 If you don’t know swimming, even then it is absolutely fine.
 So what are you waiting for?
 The miraculous natural marine life under the enchanting waters of the island is waiting for you.
 Scuba diving is the best water activity in the world, and doing it for the first time in Havelock Island would be an experience of a lifetime for you.

-How to reach Havelock Island?
+How to Reach Havelock Island?

 You can reach this island by sea as well as by air.
 However, the best and the easiest way to travel would be by sea.
 Private and Government ferries operate from Port Blair and Neil Island, which are neighbouring islands.
 Booking from private ferries is stress-free and you don’t need to wait in long queues.
 These are the lifeline of the Andaman Islands as they connect so many islands with each other.